cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 To de-install use the "Start" menu entry in the windows task bar.
 Go for "All programs" \ "CrypTool".
 Click "Uninstall CrypTool".

+Sometimes the JAR files cannot be deleted because Windows and the JRE report that the file is still in use despite CrypTool and all its stand-alone programs are closed.
+After rebooting the system the JAR file and the whole directory can be deleted.

 5.4.
 Operating under multi-user operating systems